joseph-a-levine/authoring/_older/march_2024.md

 I come away unfazed.
 This looks like a boring "rural prices are sticky downwards" finding on both the cash and in-kind side.

-In the past 36 hours, I've read the abstract of every development paper published in the top 5 econ journals since 2016.
-I've been moving pretty fast (I'm coding stuff for my thesis) but some really cool ones jumped out at me.
+### Cocoa is special

-- [This next one](https://wrap.warwick.ac.uk/99423/7/WRAP-early-life-circumstance-adult-mental-health-Fenske-2018.pdf) is a bit more niche — the authors found a region (Ghana) very dependent on a single commodity (cocoa) and tracked how adult mental health is affected by fluctuations in the price of that commodity when people were kids.
-Effect sizes are big, but only because cocoa is the most volatile 20th century, nationally-dependent commodity I can think of.
+[This paper](https://wrap.warwick.ac.uk/99423/7/WRAP-early-life-circumstance-adult-mental-health-Fenske-2018.pdf) is a bit more niche — the authors found a region (Ghana) very dependent on a single commodity (cocoa) and tracked how adult mental health is affected by fluctuations in the price of that commodity when people were kids.
+Effect sizes are big!

+ My guess is this is not very generalizable to other single-good economies.
+Cocoa is the most volatile 20th century, nationally-dependent commodity I can think of.
 It's also a lot more difficult to store.
-Interesting, not confident it'll generalize.
-The attribute the effect to lowered nutrition, lowered education investment, and "adult circumstance", which they never define.
+They attribute the effect to lowered nutrition, lowered education investment, and "adult circumstance", which they never define.

-- [This paper](https://ftrebbi.com/research/TW.pdf) is somewhat interesting, in using standard panel econometrics to try to identify networks among insurgent groups.
-I'm including it here because I might use it for my machine learning proposal.

 ### Other: Harry Potter